Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Seizing the day, let's catch up on some cool traits from the standard library:

-1. There's Index, which allows to use the indexing operator - [] - on your type:
+1. There's Index, which allows you to use the indexing operator - [] - on your type:

 /* ... */